 There is no requirement for flat owners to invite all the flat owners to participate in the collective enfranchisement claim if there are enough participating tenants in order to proceed without them.

 If your leases have just over 80 years unexpired you need to act very urgently before any of them drop below 80 years.
 For leases with a term of under 80 years then marriage value becomes payable to the freeholder.
 Marriage value is an additional premium payable to your freeholder once the lease term expires below 80 years which makes the claim for the freehold considerably more expensive.

-For a detailed summary of the procedure involved in a collective enfranchisement claim please see our Flowcharts Parts 1 & 2 and Part 3 in the Resources Section of this page (above to the left side).
+For a detailed summary of the procedure involved in a collective enfranchisement claim from start to finish, please see our Collective Enfranchisement Procedure Infographic.

 We are also able to assist if your freeholder is ‘missing’.
 Further, in the event that your leases are under 80 years and the freeholder is both missing and not performing its obligations under your leases then there is a possibility that we will be able to make an application for an Acquisition Order under the Landlord and Tenant Act 1987.
 By obtaining an Acquisition Order you would not be required to pay marriage value and therefore you would save a considerable sum of money.

 If you are considering acquiring your freehold we are able to help you.
 We are experts in this field and also members of the Association of Leasehold Enfranchisement Practitioners (ALEP).
 We understand the technicalities and all angles of the legislation and will provide you with the best advice to achieve your objectives.
 We will always work closely with your instructed valuer to ensure that you achieve the very best result saving you costs where possible.